 Sometimes, make a few small changes can have a significant impact on insomnia.
 If you struggle with sleep, you could try some of the following:

 Interested in learning more?

-Check out our practical, self-paced online course that teaches step-by-step strategies for tackling symptoms of insomnia.
+Check out our practical, self-paced online program that teaches step-by-step strategies for tackling symptoms of insomnia.